PookMook/posts/00-WIP-Cascade.md

 - linaria
 - Pigment

-But the tooling to build one yourself and do what you want is getting quite accessible.
+But the tooling to build one yourself and do what you want is getting quite accessible at a rapid pace.
-- Parcel Macros allows you to write CSS files and attach them to your bundler of choice.
+- Parcel Macros allows you to run Javascript at build time to write CSS files and attach them to your bundler of choice.
 Inspired by bun macros and zig comp-time.
 - CSS lightning lets you not worry about minification, vendor prefixing, and all of that.
 - WyW-in-JS is a framework to build statically extracted libraries.

-Using libraries like this removes a significant portion of the work and lets the author focus on what's important: the API (the fabled DX) and the trade-off complexity and capabilities that fit their needs.
+Using libraries like this removes a significant portion of the work and lets the author focus on what's important: the API (and by extension DX) and the trade-off between complexity and capabilities that fit their needs.

 I hope to see an explosion of solutions, all targeting a slightly different niche use case.
 May the best/most generic/better-weighted trade-off win.